-KEEPER Denim was founded in Perth, Western Australia, by former Architect and Financial Analyst Kate Bartuccio.
-It was created after we watched the True Cost documentary.
-It opened our eyes to the dark side of the fast fashion industry and the devastation it is having on garment workers around the world and our planet.
-We knew then that we wanted to part of the positive movement towards a better future and be a catalyst for change in the fashion industry.
+My name is Kate Bartuccio, I'm a former Architect and Financial Analyst and I founded KEEPER Denim in Perth, Western Australia.
+I came up with the idea after I watched the True Cost documentary.
+It opened my eyes to the dark side of the fast fashion industry and the devastation it is having on garment workers around the world and our planet.
+I knew then that I wanted to part of the positive movement towards a better future and be a catalyst for change in the fashion industry.

-During our research we discovered many amazing brands creating ethical and sustainable clothing around the world but there were not many Australian made options.
-We wanted to showcase the incredible quality that Australian manufacturing has to offer.
+During my research I discovered many amazing brands creating ethical and sustainable clothing around the world but there were not many Australian made options.
+I wanted to showcase the incredible quality that Australian manufacturing has to offer.

-Our goal was to create ethically made and sustainable pieces that would last a lifetime.
-This led us to the denim jean – a timeless wardrobe staple, worn all year round and treasured for many years.
-We are committed to creating pieces that are better for the planet, the people who make them and you – our amazing customers!
+My goal was to create ethically made and sustainable pieces that would last a lifetime.
+This led me to the denim jean – a timeless wardrobe staple, worn all year round and treasured for many years.
+I am committed to creating pieces that are better for the planet, the people who make them and you – our amazing customers!